 Teeny Tiny Steps To Kick-Start A Workout Routine.
 1- The Warmup.
-March 20, 2017 – Posted in: How To, Lifestyle
+March 20, 2017 – Posted in: How to, Lifestyle – Tags: fitness, fitness and lifestyle blog, fitness blog, fitness bloggers, how to start a fitness, workout, workout routine

 The indispensable first step to any workout has to be, The Warmup.
 Not only does it help you prevent injuries but it also enhances your workout performance.
 A warmup involves actively engaging the muscles and joints of your body, either by stretching or rotating, to loosen up the stiffness and prepare for a higher load of workout.
 Sequences of such routine varies depending upon the type of activity you perform.
 Eg. a yoga warmup will be different from a weightlifting warmup.